spark299/spring-2021-assignment-3/README.md

 ![Ambient component](ambient.png)

 #### Task 2
 You should now implement the Blinn-Phong model and consider the diffuse component when shading points.
 Remember that you need to compute a light vector in order to compute the diffuse component.
+You must also take into account shadows, implementing function `isInShadow` and calling it when shading the scene.

 After implementing it, your rendered scene should look like the following: